dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="even">
 <td>approvalLevel</td>
 <td>No</td>
-<td>Include data which has been approved at least up to the given approval level, refers to identfier of approval level.</td>
+<td>Include data which has been approved at least up to the given approval level, refers to identifier of approval level.</td>
 <td>Identifier of approval level</td>
 </tr>
 <tr class="odd">